Habeebamoo/my_Golang_program/055-Task-Manager/README.md

 # Task Manager CLI Tool
-Task Manager is a tool built with Golang that allows users to mange Tasks Your tasks are stored on your computer memory
+Task Manager is a tool built with Golang that allows users to mange Tasks Your tasks are stored in a json file in the db folder

 ### There are 4 prompts included in the program
 - Add Task